Tokyo Metropolitan Assembly

 The Tokyo Metropolitan Assembly (東京都議会, Tōkyō-to gikai) is the prefectural parliament of Tokyo Metropolis.

 Its 127 members are elected every four years in 42 districts by single non-transferable vote.
 23 electoral districts equal the special wards, another 18 districts are made up by the cities, towns and villages in the Western part of the prefecture, one district consists of the outlying islands (Ogasawara and Izu Islands).

 The assembly is responsible for enacting and amending prefectural ordinances, approving the budget (5.7 billion yen in fiscal 2007) and voting on important administrative appointments made by the governor including the vice governors.

 Due to the special nature of the Tokyo Metropolis compared to other prefectures, the Tokyo Metropolitan Assembly has certain powers that would usually fall into the responsibilities of municipal parliaments.
 This is to ensure efficient and unified urban administration for the 23 special wards that cover the former Tokyo City and comprise the urban core of the Greater Tokyo Area.

 Current composition

-The 2021 Tokyo prefectural election took place on 4 July 2021.
-As of 23 July 2021, the assembly is composed as follows:
+The 2024 Tokyo gubernatorial election took place on 7 July 2024.
+As of 18 July 2025, the assembly is composed as follows: